zneb97/DSA-17/DP/day01/README.md

 ## Text Justification

-Given a body of text as an array of strings in order (`w`) and the maximum length (`m`) of a line, return an array of the indices of the first word of each line of justified text.
+Given a body of text as an array of strings in order (`w`) and the maximum length (`m`) of a line, return a `List` of the indices of the first word of each line of justified text.
 For example:

 ```
 w = {"This", "is", "an", "example", "of", "text", "justification"}